trickv/trick.vanstaveren.us_jekyll/wiki/Portfolio.md

 layout: wiki
 ---

-This is where I'll put all my fancy schmanchy experiences.
-Yep.
+For years, I have been wanting to put together a live demo of all the major websites that I've written/maintained as a portfolio, of sorts.

-In the mean time, here's a basic version of my portfolio of websites i've worked on...someday I'll transport them all to this site.
+In the mean time, here's a basic version with links to websites i've worked on...someday I'll transport them all to this site.
 Enjoy.

 [Spectrum Printers, Inc.](http://www.spectrumprinters.com/) - I didn't
 design the layout, but the entire code was reworked in my years at